ConorLeckey/Tileman-Mode/README.md

 ## Installing
 To install and play Tileman Mode on RuneLite, use the following method: https://www.youtube.com/watch?v=-eTTrlFoKPc&t=493s

-Once you find RuneLite's plugin folder, put all the files from this repo's src/main/java/com/tileman/ folder into their own 'tileman' folder inside the plugins folder.
+Once you find RuneLite's plugin folder, put all the files from this repos src/main/java/com/tileman/ folder into their own 'tileman' folder inside the plugins folder.

 Once installed and have RuneLite launched, you <b>should disable</b> the 'Ground Markers' plugin.
 If you don't there will be some visual bugs (tiles will be rendered twice).